-Emma Mills who co-ordinates the programme said “We aim to encourage people who may feel isolated, anxious, lonely or depressed to come and talk to us about having a go with the NetPark digital apps, experiencing new art, learning new skills and basically having fun.”
+Emma Mills who co-ordinates the programme said “We aim to encourage people who may feel isolated, anxious, lonely or depressed to come and talk to us about having a go with the NetPark digital apps, create their own artworks, make friends and have some fun with us.”

-The project is FREE and open to individuals or groups.
+The project is FREE and open to both individuals and community / education groups.

-We can offer a one-off experience or a series of sessions introducing and promoting making art, telling stories, photography and/or music created in response to the art experienced in NetPark.
+We can offer a one-off experience or a series of sessions, introducing and promoting making art, telling stories, photography and/or music created in response to the art and walks experienced through NetPark.

-Please check dates and times before turning up.
-For all current courses – see our What’s On Page.
+For all current courses – see our What’s On Page or scroll down!

 For more information about how to get involved, please contact Emma Mills on firstname.lastname@example.org / 01702 470700